PlayStation Vue: The master guide to Sony’s internet TV service

 Pricing and channel packages

 Parsing PlayStation Vue’s pricing model can be a bit confusing.
 As you can see from the charts below, there are multiple channel packages available.
-All packages include the major networks NBC, ABC, and FOX, but these channels are only live in select markets (New York, Los Angeles, Chicago, Philadelphia, Dallas, San Francisco, and Miami).
-In all other locations, CBS is unavailable, while NBC, ABC, and FOX channels are only available on-demand.
-This is admittedly a bummer for those outside of the major markets, but these packages are therefore $10 cheaper.
+Packages include the major networks NBC, ABC, CBS and FOX, but these channels are only live in select markets, including New York, Los Angeles, Chicago, Philadelphia, Dallas, San Francisco, and Miami.
+FierceCable has reported that CBS has been added to as much as 50 percent of Vue’s footprint in recent months, but in many markets network channels are only available for next-day on-demand viewing.
+This is admittedly a bummer for those outside of major areas, but these packages are therefore $10 cheaper.
 You will see these packages denoted as “slim.”

 Access, $40 per month/Access Slim, $30 per month